 Testing depends on your symptoms, but may include these imaging tests:

-Surgery should be done immediately to remove all dead and infected tissue.
+Surgery should be done right away to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
-Without such aggressive surgery, however, chances of survival are greatly decreased.
+But, without such aggressive surgery, chances of survival are greatly decreased.

 You will also receive antifungal medicine, usually amphotericin B, through a vein.
 After the infection is under control, you may be switched to a different medicine.

 Mucormycosis has a very high extremely high death rate, even when aggressive surgery is done.
 Risk of death depends on the area of the body involved and your overall health.

 These complications may occur: